Which US Working Visa?

 Adjudicators are assessing L-1 applications more closely than ever, specifically looking to understand if and why a US-resident worker could not perform the role instead.

-The O-1 visa is for those with qualifying employment offer or a job in the US who can demonstrate world-class status and ability in their professional field.
+The O-1 visa is for those with a qualifying employment offer or a job in the US who can demonstrate world-class status and ability in their professional field.
 This could include the arts, sports, science and technology.